 Some people find it helpful to create a "mattering" list.
 What would be on your list?
 Why do these things matter to you?
-What are the deeply held beliefs and values, the deeply held fundamental truths, that guide you and that underlie your list?

 REALIGN YOUR PERSONAL GOALS ACCORDING TO WHAT MATTERS TO YOU.

 One of the reasons a diagnosis of a serious illness is often a shattering experience is that it means that the big life goals we had previously held no longer fit our changed reality.
 These big life goals, even those that we were not entirely conscious of, rise to the surface as we realize they are no longer realistic or they no longer seem to be as important as they once were.